 2003 - Present

-The 1990 penny market is dominated entirely by the No S proof error, which claims eight of the ten highest values.
+The 1990 penny market is dominated almost entirely by the No S Proof error, which claims eight of the ten highest auction values ever recorded.

 Also Read: Lincoln Wheat Penny Value (1909-1958)